 This laboratory course introduces students to the study of clinically relevant microbes.
 Particular emphasis is placed on the practice and development of skills needed by those working in medical microbiology settings.
 Students identify one unknown bacterial strain, present a written scientific communication on the identification process and results, and maintain a clinical laboratory notebook.
 Primarily for students interested in health sciences.
 Prerequisites: SCH101, SCH111, or one semester equivalent of college-level chemistry; and SBL161, SBL163, or SHL215.
 Corequisite: SBL222.
 Fall semester.
 1 credit.
 Fee.

 Chemical Principles Laboratory (SCH 101)

 Experiments conducted in the laboratory course complement the concepts discussed in the lecture.
-With SCH100, satisfies the Science requirement of the Liberal Arts Curriculum.
+This course focuses on important chemical principles, safe laboratory techniques, and correct calculations.
+With SCH100 or SCH106, satisfies the Science requirement of the Liberal Arts Curriculum.
+Corequisite: SCH100 or SCH106.
 Fall semester.
 1 credit.
 Fee.

 Foundations of Chemistry (SCH 106)

 A study of the basic concepts of chemistry, designed for students in the physician assistant program.
 The course includes a review of matter and measurements, atomic theory and stoichiometry, with an in-depth focus on topics such as the periodic table, ionic and molecular bonding and structure, kinetics, equilibrium, gases, solutions, acids and bases, and nuclear chemistry.
 With SCH101, satisfies the Science requirement of the Liberal Arts Curriculum.
 Fall semester.
 3 credits.